 “Extreme wealth concentration isn’t just unethical—it’s destabilizing society.”

 The party would advocate reallocating resources, such as addressing wasteful Pentagon spending, to benefit working-class Americans.
-Through progressive taxation, stronger regulations to prevent monopolies, and support for unions, the Labor Party could offer tangible, systemic solutions.
+Through progressive taxation, stronger regulations to prevent monopolies and support for unions, the Labor Party could offer tangible, systemic solutions.

 Billionaire Myth-Busting